NezuloxxJW/NezuloxxJW/README.md

 If you want to work with me, I've currently made a project stand by which you could may help me with.

-// Help needed: ntoskrnl address resolution on x86
+// Help needed: ntoskrnl address resolution on x86 dll (from UM)

 ---